carbon-language/carbon-lang/docs/project/roadmap.md

 realistically evaluating Carbon as a C++ successor language.
 Of course, this evaluation will take some time.

-### Potential 2026-2027 goals: finish 0.2 language, stop experimenting
+### Potential 2026-2027 goals: finish [0.2 language], stop experimenting

+[0.2 language]: /docs/project/milestones.md#milestone-02-feature-complete-product-for-evaluation

 Once Carbon is moving quickly and getting public feedback, we should be able to conclude the experiment.
 We should know if this is the right direction for